Manuel Peláez: Role as "General"

 On September 9, 1919, Peláez, Félix Díaz and Gildardo Magaña, Zapata's successor, issued a joint communiqué to U.S. President Wilson urging his recognition of their belligerencies, in the hope that the United States would somehow internee on their behalf and oppose Carranza, but nothing came of this.

 By 1919, Carranza was proving to be ineffective and unpopular.
 The population favored the accession of Álvaro Obregón for the 1920 election, but Carranza did everything in his power to prevent Obregón's election.
 In the spring of 1920, Obregón's Sonoran supporters initiated the Agua Prieta Revolt and removed Carranza from power.
 Peláez agreed to support Obregón's revolt, and when Carranza was attempting to flee to Veracruz, one of Peláez's subordinates caught up to him and killed him.
 For his support, Obregón rewarded Peláez by having his rank of General confirmed, and he was named Chief of Military Operations in the Huasteca.

+Exile

 However, in this capacity, he lost his freedom to operate independently, and became accountable to Obregón's military command.
 Never really seeing eye-to-eye with Obregón, Peláez fell out of favor in the Obregón government, and so he moved to Los Angeles in April 1921.
 His lieutenants attempted to renew hostilities against the central government but they proved no match for the central government's machinations, and they were all disarmed by the end of 1921.

+Return to Mexico, retirement and death

 Peláez returned to Mexico in 1923 with intentions of joining the Adolfo de la Huerta rebellion, but he was arrested before he could participate.
 A few months after the rebellion was crushed, he was released and retired to his Tierra Amarilly ranch, where he lived peacefully until his death in 1959.
 His family still retains extensive holding in the Huasteca.